senhorgomes/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+Welcome to the Jungle... store, where you can find the most uncommon and common household items at outrageously high prices.
+You won't find prices higher than mine, and that is my guarantee.

+This is a mini e-commerce application built with Rails 4.2 for purposes of learning Rails, made by Bryan Gomes.
+Visitors can sign-up, or log into the site using an existing login.
+Visitors and users can process orders using Stripe.
+The application also allows Admins to create new products and categories, as well as delete existing products that are out of stock, or irrelevant.

+I hope you enjoy the app, as much as I enjoyed making it.

 ## Setup